Roasted Poblano Peppers Tacos

 - 1 cup of white onion sliced

-- 2 Poblano pepper strips already roasted and cleaned
+- 2 Poblano pepper cut into strips already roasted and cleaned

 - Salt and pepper to taste